FlaCvx/congress_document_study/README.md

 ```

 #### 1.2 CREATION OF IMAGE FORMAT INFORMATION.
-Each of the three data subdirectories contain a "Create_hocrs.py" file, which uses the libray "tesseract"
+In order to take spatial information of the lines of the document, we use a script called "Create_hocrs.py".
-to create the .hocr file of each image.
-This file will be used later to split the image, because it contains
+This file uses the libray "tesseract" to create the .hocr file of each image.
+The .hocr file given as output will be used later to split the image, because it contains
-spacial information of each line of the page.
+spatial information of each line of the page.
 ```console
 python Create_hocrs.py
 ```